cchen607/cchen607/README.md

 # Hello!
 My name is Christopher Chen. 👋

 I have a Bachelor's degree in Economics and minor in Statistics from the University of California, Riverside.
 I am now based in the San Francisco Bay Area.
 I have interests in econometrics and data analysis!
-  - I’m currently looking for a predoctoral research position in Economics.
+  - I’m currently looking for a **predoctoral research position** in Economics.
-  - Also, working on independent research ventures involving sentiment analysis and LLMs.
+  - Also, working on independent research ventures involving **sentiment analysis and LLMs**.
   - The languages I use most often are **R, STATA, and Python**.
-  - My skills include: Data Manipulation/Visualization, Regression Analysis, Statistical Modeling, Forecasting, Web Scraping, and Sentiment analysis.
+  - **Skills:** Data Manipulation/Visualization, Regression Analysis, Statistical Modeling, Forecasting, Web Scraping.
-  - Some hobbies: music, playing various instruments, going out into nature, and cooking.
+  - **Hobbies:** Music, playing various instruments, going out into nature, and cooking.

 Please feel free to explore my projects!
 My most recent work is pinned.